NorESMhub/NorESM/doc/diagnostics/diag_run.rst

 ============

 The NorESM Diagnostic Package: is a NorESM model evaluation tool written with a set of scripts (bash, NCL etc) to provide a general evaluation and quick preview of the model performance with only one command line.
+This toolpackage works on the original model output and has NorESM-specific diagnostics.

 **The tool package consists of:**